 - Whereas, if you hold the shares and ETFs for less than 24 and 36 months respectively → the gain qualifies as short-term capital gains and will be taxed as normal income in India.
 For example, if you buy one Google stock at a share price of $1000 and you sell your share less than 24 months later for $1100, you will be taxed in India for the $100 gain you have made.
 Taxation is based on the tax bracket that you fall under according to your income level.

 Tax on dividend:

-Fortunately, US and India have a Double Taxation Avoidance Agreement (DTAA), which allows taxpayers to offset income tax already paid in the US.
+Fortunately, US and India have a Double Taxation Avoidance Agreement (DTAA) which allows taxpayers to offset income tax already paid in the US.
 The 25% tax you already paid in the US is made available as Foreign Tax Credit and can be used to offset your income tax payable in India.

-Vested platform makes tax filling easy:
+Vested platform makes tax filing easy: